The great inland glossy count

 Pilliga National Park

-Did you know that Inland NSW has a significant but declining glossy black cockatoo population?
-Help us conserve the inland glossy black cockatoo by taking part in a glossy count across 3 national parks.
+Inland NSW has a significant but declining glossy black cockatoo population.
+Help us conserve this species.
+Take part in a glossy count in Pilliga Forest and Goonoo National Park.

 - No wheelchair access